tomsteele/smitty/README.md

 # Smitty

-Smitty is a mail client that allows you to use handlebars like templates.
+Smitty is a mail client that allows you to use handlebars like HTML templates.
+It supports all the things you would expect out a mail client.
+Internally it uses [mail](https://github.com/mikel/mail) for creation and [premailer](https://github.com/alexdunae/premailer/) for inline css.
+Generation for Multi-Part messages is all done for you.

+Smitty doesn't use everything that is available in handlebars, it only does replacement for variables.
+What this allows you to do is create nice looking HTML templates in a proper editor, and then do quick search and replace.

+For example, say you wanted to loop over a set of emails and names, inserting a different name for the corresponding email.
+In your template, you would put {{name}} in the place where you wanted replacement to occur, write your names and email addresses in 'names.txt' and 'emails.txt' respectively, and call smitty like so.
+Assume your template is in template.hbs.

+    ./smitty from@someplace.io emails.txt 'YO {{name}}' template.hbs --vars 'name=names.txt'

+Smitty would then loop over each email address in emails.txt, replacing {{name}} with the corresponding name from names.txt.
+As you can see, variable names in the subject is also supported.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'smitty'

-And then execute:
+Download the latest gem [here](https://github.com/tomsteele/smitty/releases/download/v0.0.2/smitty-0.0.2.gem) and install with gem:

-    $ bundle
+    $ gem install smitty

-Or install it yourself as:
+Or build and install it yourself as:

     $ gem build smitty.gemspec
     $ gem install smitty